GrassPerry/GameDevPortfolio/README.md

 ## 2026|Term 1 Projects

-### Space Space Shooter | October 14 2025
+### Space Space Shooter | 2025

 ![Space Space Shooter](https://github.com/GrassPerry/GameDevPortfolio/blob/main/images/spaceGame.png?raw=true)

-Description : Have you ever wanted to play an old retro style space game?
-Well here's Space Space Shooter!

-Coming Soon: Animated Sprites!
+Description : Do you too have some nostalgia for the old space shooter games like space invaders or asteroids?
+Well here you have something similar but new!
+Space Space Shooter is an asthetically pleasing game with a catchy name.
+It's fully functional and has many different features such as sound, powerups and coming soon, operational animated sprites!
+Available for:

 *[Windows EXE](https://github.com/GrassPerry/GameDevPortfolio/blob/main/src/SpaceGame/readme.md)